Salt Lake City International Airport: Facilities

-The airport covers 7700 acre and has four runways.
-The runways are generally oriented in a NNW/SSE magnetic direction due to consistent prevailing winds in this direction.
+The airport covers 7700 acre and has three runways.
+The runways are oriented in a NNW/SSE magnetic direction due to consistent prevailing winds in this direction.

 Terminal

 SLC has a single terminal with two concourses connected by two underground tunnels for a total of 83 gates.
 There is a single security check point with 16 lanes and 11 baggage carousels, with additional checkpoint and carousel facilities for international arrivals.